 The wrist joint is very complicated, as anyone who has ever broken their wrist will know (there are 8 bones in there).
 It is the most complicated joint in the human body.
 So why does it have so many bones?
 Why is it so complicated ? …………….
-In order to allow the enormous flexibility that the human hand needs in order to operate our sophisticated tools (of which the bow is perhaps the most ultra-sophisticated).
+In order to allow the enormous flexibility that the human hand needs in order to operate our sophisticated tools (of which the bow is perhaps one of the most ultra-sophisticated).

 The wrist is such a hugely important topic that it has its own dedicated page here:

 THE ELBOW: THE HINGE, THE LEVER, THE WING AND THE SLOW-MOTION FLAP

 In order to keep the bow at 90º to the string (to avoid it making a wide arc around our body), we need to open out the elbow joint as we go out to the tip of the bow, and close it as we come back in towards the frog.
 This, we learn from the very beginning because it is absolutely essential.